Mar 13, 2024 | HR, New York Labor Law, Compliance

 In intentional age discrimination, or in cases involving intentional sex-based wage discrimination under the Equal Pay Act, victims cannot recover either compensatory or punitive damages but may be entitled to liquidated damages in the amount equal to the back pay awarded to the victim.

-New York State Penalties for Violating Labor Laws in 2024
+New York State Penalties for Violating Labor Laws in 2024 and 2025

 Below are the seven most important, and common labor law penalties to be aware of regarding New York State labor laws.
 Important to note, is that the list is not all-inclusive, rather it includes the most common penalties.